al1e/linux-init/README.md

 # Font  for window titles.
 Will also be used by the bar unless a different font
 # is used in the bar {} block below.
+font pango: "JetBrainsMono Nerd Font 11"
-font pango:DejaVu Sans Mono, Terminus Bold Semi-Condensed 11
+#DejaVu Sans Mono, Terminus Bold Semi-Condensed 11

 # reload the configuration file
 bindsym $mod+Shift+c reload